vladpaunescu/CarND-MPC-Project/README.md

 # The Model

 The goal is to use a Physics model to drive a car using controls by following a set of predefined waypoints.
-The Model Predictive Control uses a Physicos model to keep the car on the track given the waypoints provided by the simulator.
+The Model Predictive Control uses a Physics model to keep the car on the track given the waypoints provided by the simulator.
 One of the challenges is the 100 ms delay between sensor reading and actuator commands.

 The actuators used are:

 * steering angle (delta)
-* acceleration/deceleration (throttle/break
+* acceleration/deceleration (throttle/break)

 There are 2 Vehicle models than can be used:

 * Kinematic model - only kinematic equations (velocity/steering)
 Kinematic models are simplifications of dynamic models that ignore tire forces, gravity, and mass.
 * Dynamic model - Dynamic models aim to embody the actual vehicle dynamics as closely as possible.
 They might encompass tire forces, longitudinal and lateral forces, inertia, gravity, air resistance, drag, mass, and the geometry of the vehicle.

 Current MPC implementation uses a Kinematic model.
 It ignores forces, gravity, and mass.
 On the current environment, it achieves good speed/accuracy trade-off.

-The kinematic model uses the following equations
+The kinematic model uses the following equations:

 ```
       x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt